cheresioana/MessagingChat/README.md

-# MessagingChat
+This is a simple messaging chat written in Java.
-This is a messaging chat written in Java and using cloudAMPQ.
+It uses cloudAMPQ and RabbitMQ to pblish and consume messages sent by different processes.